|Teaching method||Contact hours|

 - understand the politics of interventions in international development;

-- critically assess the repercussions of these approaches from different perspectives.
+- critically assess the repercussions of these relations from different perspectives.

 - read all course materials as well as additional literature (e.g. newspapers, blogs, grey literature, etc.) in order to meaningfully participate in the course;

 - actively participate in all course activities, including group sessions;

 - in groups, organize sessions to apply the course theories and concepts to current events